International Agreements if the UK leaves the EU without a deal

 Turkey’s relationship with the EU is largely governed by the Agreement creating an Association between the Republic of Turkey and the European Economic Community (also referred to as the “Ankara Agreement”) and its additional protocols and council decisions.
 The trade elements of our relationship with Turkey are described in the guidance.

 Turkish nationals enjoy particular rights derived from the Ankara Agreement.
-Following exit from the EU, the UK’s obligation to this agreement falls away either after 31 December 2020, or earlier in a no deal scenario.
+Following exit from the EU, the UK’s obligation to this agreement falls away either at the end of the Implementation Period, or earlier in a no deal scenario.
 However, as a transitional arrangement, the UK will seek to replicate the effect of the ECAA arrangements for the resident Turkish population.
 This will allow resident ECAA workers and ECAA business persons and their family members to apply for further leave with similar eligibility requirements as they have now, and apply to settle in the UK.
 We have not yet entered into any commitments in respect of Turkish nationals arriving after the UK’s departure in a no deal situation.